 An interdisciplinary major utilizes theoretical perspectives for analysis from more than one traditional academic discipline.
-A student selecting an interdisciplinary major completes a minimum of 32 credit hours (eight courses) as specified by the program.
-With the exception of integrative studies and peace and conflict studies, all interdisciplinary majors must also complete a second disciplinary major, which replaces the minor requirement.
-At least half of each major must be completed at Guilford.
+A student selecting an interdisciplinary major completes the number of credit hours in courses specified by the program.
+Some interdisciplinary majors must also complete a second disciplinary major.
+At least half of the major must be completed at Guilford.